 After you choose a game mode, your kahoot content will begin loading onto your device for quick recall during gameplay.
 After a brief splash screen telling your class to get their devices out, a game PIN will be assigned to your live game and displayed on your screen.

 If you enabled the “Automatically move through questions” game option, then the game will auto-start if at least one player has joined and 15 seconds elapse without any more players joining.
 Otherwise, wait until all players have joined, then click the “Start” button on the right of your screen to begin hosting.

 While waiting for players, you can adjust the size of intro instructions by clicking the "⌃" or "⌄" on the left side of the screen.

 To hide your browser interface, you can click the full screen button on the right side of the screen.

-If there is no lobby video, then you can mute or unmute the lobby music by clicking the mute button on the right side of the screen.
+If there is no lobby video, then you can adjust the lobby music volume by clicking the volume button on the right side of the screen.